vanshika265526/Optify.AI/README.md

 The Home Page introduces users to the platform and its capabilities.
 It includes:
-- A simple overview of what Optify.ai does
+- A simple overview of what Optify.AI does
 - Resume upload option
 - Job description input section
 - Easy navigation and clean UI